-Our physical therapists have years of experience in these specialty areas:
+Our physical therapy team has years of experience in the following specialty areas:

 - Orthopedics, sports and spine therapy.